microsoft/vscode-docs/release-notes/vApril.md

 ### Reopen closed file command

-The `workbench.files.action.reopenClosedFile` command has been added which will reopen the most recent file removed from the working files list.
-The default key binding for this command is `kb(workbench.files.action.reopenClosedFile)`.
+The `workbench.action.reopenClosedEditor` command has been added which will reopen the most recent file removed from the working files list.
+The default key binding for this command is `kb(workbench.action.reopenClosedEditor)`.

->**Note:** Previously `kb(workbench.files.action.reopenClosedFile)` had been bound to the **Run: Run Test Task** command. **Run: Run Test Task** is now not bound to any default key binding.
+>**Note:** Previously `kb(workbench.action.reopenClosedEditor)` had been bound to the **Run: Run Test Task** command. **Run: Run Test Task** is now not bound to any default key binding.
 You can [customize](https://code.visualstudio.com/docs/customization/keybindings#_customizing-shortcuts) the key bindings and change the behavior back to the previous one if desired.

 ### Disable Emmet abbreviation expansion on Tab